 Moral to this sob story: When turning over a new leaf and trying to escape from the clutches of an over-zealous weed whacker or Vagrant Vacuum sales person, it always helps to have either an American Express credit card or at least a "Get Out Of Hell For Free" card in your hand.

-Listen to the leaves, they will touch your heart and your soul.
+Let the images of fall will touch your heart and your soul

-A superb clarinet performance by Acker Bilk, "Lullaby of Leaves"...perhaps this will inspire you to create a leaf that is all your own!
+A superb clarinet performance by Acker Bilk, "Autumn Leaves"...perhaps this will inspire you to create a leaf that is all your own!